Change accessibility Google translate Change contrast Font size

 Responsibility for Managing Fire Safety

-This policy applies to all customers, including residents, service users, other customers, employees, contractors, visitors and all relevant persons and properties.
 Under the Fire Safety Order, the Responsible Person for managing and reducing risk from Fire is the Head of Asset Compliance.

 Training

-The Group will implement, manage and monitor adequate fire safety training, instruction and awareness for all employees involved in the management of fire safety including:
+The Group will implement, manage, and monitor adequate fire safety training, instruction and awareness for all employees involved in the management of fire safety including:

 • Fire Safety Awareness (online) – All non-care staff are to undertake this online session every 3 years as part of core training.
 Care staff are to undertake this training annually (as per the CQC requirements).

-• Fire Warden (classroom) – Fire wardens for offices and schemes (scheme based staff who test fire alarm and may help coordinate an evacuation) are required to undertake this classroom session every 3 years.
+• Fire Warden (classroom) – Fire wardens for offices and schemes (scheme-based staff who test fire alarm and may help coordinate an evacuation) are required to undertake this classroom session every 3 years.

-Training needs will be identified as part of the role risk assessment process and will be monitored by Line Managers (scheme based staff), the Environment, Health and Safety Team (for office fire wardens) and the People Services Team.
+Training needs will be identified as part of the role risk assessment process and will be monitored by Line Managers (scheme-based staff), the Environment, Health and Safety Team (for office fire wardens) and the People Services Team.

 Consultants and Contractors